Preparing for an LfA class on campus

 - Webcam – a camera may already be built into your laptop, but you can also use an external USB camera for video conferencing.
 If you’re looking to purchase a camera, Zoom has the following recommendations.

 - Internet – either connected to the wireless network in your residence hall, commercially provided (e.g., Comcast, Fios) in your off-campus apartment or home, or configure your phone to be a wireless hotspot.
 Many providers are relaxing their policies and offering lower cost options to help people stay connected.
+Students who receive a Federal Pell Grant will be eligible for a new FCC program called The Emergency Broadband Benefit.
 If you are having trouble with your home connection, please see our troubleshooting tips.

 Be prepared!
 It’s best to know these options will work for you before you actually need them.
 Test access to your equipment and resources before the need arises and contact us if you have any questions or issues.

 Contact Disability & Access Services to learn more about the services and support they provide to ensure that students are able to access and participate in the opportunities available at Boston University.

 Remember to check your BU email regularly, at least once a day and preferably more.
 Professors are likely to send announcements that way as well as through the announcements area in Blackboard.

 Remember that instructors are communicating with many students each semester and teach multiple courses at the same time, so when contacting your instructor always include your name, to which course the email refers, and a descriptive subject line.

 Be sure to take advantage of any resources and meetings that are available outside of the class meeting times, such as your instructor’s virtual office hours or events hosted by your academic department.
 And don’t delay asking questions!
 Proactively email instructors or teaching assistants early with questions or requests to meet.